 Maintenance is an important part of any system and should always be configured.
 Maintenance keeps the database and files in trim condition, alerts when there are errors and runs in the background.
 Maintenance is configured in the CMS settings, under the Maintenance heading.

 When Xibo is running, logs and statistics slowly accumulate on the server and consume disk space.
-In extreme cases the sheer volume of those records can cause the server interface to slow and become unresponsive.
+In extreme cases the sheer volume of those records can cause the CMS web interface to slow and become unresponsive.

 It is also reassuring to know that if there is a problem with a display and it stops checking in with the Xibo server, you will be notified by email so you can take action to resolve the problem.